architectcodes/tomek.wiszniewski.cc/source/_posts/good-quotes.md

 author_url: https://github.com/tomekwi
 ---

-Every now and then, I stumble across a quote which changes my life a little bit.
+Every now and then, I come across people saying valuable stuff.
 I’ve always wanted to have a safe, organized place to keep these little gems.
 So here it is – my drawer of good quotes! <!-- more -->

 {% blockquote Yogi Bhajan %}
 If you want to learn something, read about it.